 Finance

 Improvement districts may borrow funds from a financial institution by adopting a loan authorization bylaw and registering it with the Inspector of Municipalities.
-Unlike local governments, improvement districts cannot borrow through the Municipal Finance Authority so they do not have the advantage of borrowing at interest rates lower than commercial rates.
+Unlike local governments, improvement districts cannot borrow through the Municipal Finance Authority.

 Role of the Ministry